Why should I do an internship?

 - You must register your internship course and can do so on-line the deadline for registering is the drop/add deadline for the semester in which you plan to do your internship.

 - You must have a faculty supervisor for your internship whose role is to help you develop learning objectives and an academic project related to your internship - your faculty supervisor will give you a grade for the course.
-Your faculty supervisor must sign your Internship Learning Agreement.
+Your faculty supervisor must sign your Electronic Internship Learning Agreement.

 - You must have a site supervisor at your internship site whose role is to assign work that aids you in fulfilling the agreed upon learning objectives and in completing your academic project your site supervisor will submit an evaluation of your performance that will be considered by your faculty supervisor in assigning you a grade for the course.
-Your site supervisor must sign your Internship Learning Agreement.
+Your site supervisor must sign your Electronic Internship Learning Agreement.